aplaceof/FlowScope/README.md

 anti-money laundering report in 2020, first season :https://www.sohu.com/a/389620462_120052127

 See the tiny amount of fine, you can know, what does anti-money laundering  mean to a Chinese bank.
-The fine of anti-money laundering in a whole year for all of banks in China may even not exceed the turnover of Apple,MicroSoft in a single day.
+The fine of anti-money laundering in a whole year for all of banks in China may even not exceed the turnover of Apple,MicroSoft in a single day,do you believe that, all of banks, a whole year.
+If you are a student in China, I strongly suggest you stop doing anti-money laundering, when you are about graduate from school, you will how hard it would be for you to find a job, and it will be the same situation in many other countries.
 Surely, you can also search these informations on  your own.